ms3452/2D-waveguide-demo-code/README.md

 </details> <details> <summary><b>Machine learning demo</b> with MNIST</summary>

 ---
 [Example 3](https://github.com/ms3452/2D-waveguide-demo-code/blob/main/Example%203%20MNIST%20classification.ipynb) demonstrates MNIST image classification using a 2D-programmable waveguide.
-Parameters of this simulation are similar to experimental results from Fig. 4 of our paper.
+Parameters of this simulation are similar to experimental results presented in Fig. 4 of our paper.

 ---